-24. Where a patient detained under this Act in a psychiatric facility is to be discharged, the management of the psychiatric facility shall take such steps as are practicable to inform the relative (if any), of the patient and or the applicant (if any), and or any suitable person who is willing to accept the responsibility to take care and custody of the said patient; and that information shall, if practicable, be given at least seven days before the date of discharge.
+24. Duty of hospital management to inform relatives of the discharge- Where a patient detained under this Ordinance in a psychiatric facility is to be discharged, the management of the psychiatric facility shall take such steps as are practicable to inform the relative (if any), of the patient and or the applicant (if any), and or any suitable person who is willing to accept the responsibility to take care and custody of the said patient; and that information shall, if practicable, be given at least seven days before the date of discharge.

-25. Where any patient is admitted under section 10 or 11, his relatives may apply to the Magistrate within the local limits of whose jurisdiction the psychiatric facility is situated for his discharge and the Magistrate may, in consultation with psychiatrist in charge of the treatment, after giving notice to the person at whose instance he was admitted and after making such inquiry as he may deem fit, either allow or dismiss the application:
+25. Application for discharge to Magistrate Where any patient is admitted under section 10 or 11, his relatives may apply to the Magistrate within the local limits of whose jurisdiction the psychiatric facility is situated for his discharge and the Magistrate may, in consultation with psychiatrist in charge of the treatment, after giving notice to the person at whose instance he was admitted and after making such inquiry as he may deem fit, either allow or dismiss the application: